elastic/kibana/rfcs/text/0011_global_search.md

 - then, the service will merge every result observable and trigger the next step on every emission until either
   - A predefined timeout duration is reached
   - All result observables are completed

-- on every emission of the merged observable, the results will be aggregated to the existing list and sorted following the logic defined in the [results aggregation](#results-aggregation) section
+- on every emission of the merged observable, the results will be processed then emitted.

 A very naive implementation of this behavior would be: